Nukesor/archivebot/README.md

 ## Stuff that's not working:

-- I don't get all media files yet.
+- I don't get handle media files yet.
 Feel free to create a pull request for this.
-- There is a bug that involves handling users without a nickname.
-Since I'm not using the bot actively right now, I couldn't be bothered to fix this edgecase yet.
-- Probably something else :D
+- There is probably something not working :D

 ## Installation and starting: